 But, while an outdoor space is a great bonus to any beautiful home, it doesn’t have to cost you a small fortune.

 Need proof?
-Have a look at these 10 innovative budget backyard ideas, all of which are beautiful too.
-Turns out, all you really need to have a gorgeous space is time, elbow grease, and some creativity.
+Have a look at these innovative yet cheap backyard ideas, all of which are beautiful too.
+Turns out, all you really need to have a gorgeous garden space is time, elbow grease and some creativity.

 1. Create a vegetable garden